yaronf/I-D/STAR-Delegation/draft-sheffer-acme-star-delegation.md

    }
 ~~~

+If an "identifier" object of type "dns" was included,
+the IdO MUST validate the specified CNAME at this point in the flow.
+The NDC and IdO may have
+a pre-established list of valid CNAME values, or at the very least, the IdO verifies that the CNAME value
+is a valid DNS name.

-Note that at this point in the flow, the IdO can add the CNAME records to its
+Following this validation, the IdO can add the CNAME records to its
 zone:

 ~~~